-Use of narcotic drugs and psychotropic substances prohibited
+10. Use of narcotic drugs and psychotropic substances prohibited

-11. Any person who attempts, abets, solicits, incites, and compounds or does any act preparatory to, or in furtherance of, the commission of any offence under this Act shall be guilty of an offence and shall be liable upon conviction to imprisonment for a term of not less than five years.
+Any person who, without lawful authority, takes a narcotic drug or psychotropic substance by smoking, injecting into his body, sniffing, chewing, drinking or otherwise administering such drug or substance shall be guilty of an offence and shall be liable upon conviction to imprisonment for a term not exceeding ten years.

-Auempts, abeuing, soliciting, etc., contravention of this Act
+11. Attempts, abetting, soliciting, etc., contravention of this Act

-12. Where two or more persons act together to commit an offence under this Act, they shall be guilty of an offence and liable upon conviction to a term not exceeding five years.
+Any person who attempts, abets, solicits, incites, and compounds or does any act preparatory to, or in furtherance of, the commission of any offence under this Act shall be guilty of an offence and shall be liable upon conviction to imprisonment for a term of not less than five years.

-Conspiracy to commit drug offences, etc.
+12. Conspiracy to commit drug offences, etc.